writethedocs/www/docs/organizer-guide/newsletter/editorial-guidelines.rst

 Editorial Guidelines
 ********************

-.. note:: NOTE: These are a work in progress, but will serve as a starting point for now.
+.. note:: These are a work in progress, but will serve as a starting point for now.

 Working from Slack conversations is a little tricky, but our goal is to distill the discussion into a few key takeaways that are useful to our readers.
 It's more important that our stories are clear and practical, than that we've recounted the conversation in its entirety.